Boards of Examiners

 The attendance of the Subject External Examiner at the Subject Board of Examiners meeting is encouraged but not required.
 In instances where the Subject External Examiner does not attend, the School must ensure that the external examiner has contributed fully to the moderation process, has provided comments to the Board, and has approved the final list of marks.
 In the exceptional circumstances where an external examiner feels unable to approve the final list of marks, this should be noted by the Secretary to the Board, and urgently communicated to the Director of Academic and Student Affairs and the Pro-Vice-Chancellor Education and Students.

-Where an external examiner is a member of a Subject Board, but is not required to be present at the meeting of that Board (for example, in Semester One Boards in the second and subsequent years of appointment), the Chair of the Board of Examiners must ensure that the external examiner is fully consulted by other means, and that they see samples of work.
+Where an external examiner is a member of a Subject Board, but is not required to be present at the meeting of that Board, the Chair of the Board of Examiners must ensure that the external examiner is fully consulted by other means, and that they see samples of work.
 The Chair of the Board of Examiners is responsible in such cases for ensuring that the external examiner’s views are presented to the Board.

 Programme Boards of Examiners